 When the proper curves in the spine that support an economical stance requiring minimum energy to stand or walk fail, the result is a condition called Flatback syndrome.

 Some of the symptoms include having trouble maintaining a proper posture, low back pain and thigh pain.
 Since the person has trouble maintaining proper alignment, the symptoms might increase throughout the day due to fatigue.
 Patients might also have upper back and neck pain due to constantly trying to realign themselves.
-These symptoms can often develop to be very painful and leads some patients to having to take medications.
+These symptoms can often develop to be very painful and disabling.

+Flatback syndrome might be from a previously operated scoliosis.
 Flatback syndrome was originally used to describe Harrington rods recipients (1960s- early 1990s) due to the fact the rods sometimes flattened the normal sway of the spine.
 This was due to the rods extending down into the lower part of the spine.
 The rods were unable to follow the natural curve of the lower back, which caused the spine to unnaturally straighten out.
 This unnatural movement helped advance the degeneration of discs in the spine.
-New advancements in modern scoliosis technology have been credited it making flatback syndrome a much less common problem.

 However, flatback syndrome with severe stooping might be from back ageing, osteoporosis, degenerative disease, lumbar surgery that fails.

 No matter the cause, this can manifest as progressive stooping, which can cause severe pain and disablity.